cryling/gender-engine/README.md

 This project provides an easy-to-use API for the [World Gender Name Dictionary (WGND 2.0)](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/MSEGSJ).

-You can check out a demo on gender-engine.kianreiling.com.

 ## Getting Started

 ### Docker Image